smsglobal/smsglobal-wordpress-plugin/readme.txt

 = Do I need an SMSGlobal account to send SMS? =

-Yes, you must register for an account at SMSGlobal to send the SMS through.
+Yes, you must register for an account at SMSGlobal to send the SMS through (http://smsglobal.com/sign-up/).

 == Changelog ==